tythonco/tython-website/_drafts/permissions-assistant-search-page.md

 >Nobody can hurt me without my permission.

 At the end of the day, users do what they have been permitted to do.
-The responsibilty falls on the capable shoulders of the admin to divert many disasters.
-The stakes are high!
+The responsibility falls on the admin's shoulders to divert many disasters.
+Stakes are high!
+While Salesforce has made efforts to mitigate these challenges, results have been mixed.

-Salesforce has not made it particuarly easy to get a handle on managing user access at scale.
-To be sure, there have been efforts introduced to mitigate these challenges.
-Thus far, [results have been mixed, unreliable or not detailed enough](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FeF99UAF&tab=r
-).

-Tython Permissions Assistant aims to equip admins with the means to get user access in order.
-"Playing good defense" by seizing the initiative and heading off unwarrated access.
-This post takes a detailed look at Permission Search, a tool to quickly identify HOW and TO WHOM specific permissions have been granted.
+Tython Permissions Assistant aims to equip admins with comprehensive means to manage user access.
+"Good defense" is seizing the initiative and heading off unwarranted access.
+This post takes a detailed look at Permission Search, a tool to gain initiative by quickly identifying HOW and TO WHOM specific permissions have been granted.

 <br/>

 ### Establish Search Parameters

-Permission Search reveals what permission sets and profiles enable access to a target you specify.
+Permission Search reveals what permission sets and profiles grant access to a target you specify.
 Step one is to select the potentially perilous permission.
-There are a couple of easy methods to do this.
+Selection is as easy as a few clicks or keystrokes.

 When the page loads you are greeted with a *permission tree*.
 Within this tree are all* of the items that can be made accessible via permission sets and profiles, organized by category.
 Simply drill into the category of permission you want to target.
 Even fine-grained targets, such as "Read" or “Edit” access on a particular custom field on a particular object, can be searched.